 A key takeaway from the mobile app demos and from using the app itself throughout the conference are that many interactions are actually much more graceful and usable in the app than in the Moodle website itself.
 For example, the Choice activity for running quick polls is incredibly easy to use in the mobile app, but is much clunkier when viewed on the Moodle website in the browser, even when using the responsive layouts in a mobile browser.
 As the mobile app continues to evolve, it will be interesting to see whether it becomes the dominant way of accessing Moodle, several conference delegates I spoke to thought it might.
 If you haven’t used the mobile app yet, I recommend having a play.

 Juan and Dani also showed how to create themes for the mobile app using remote CSS files hosted on the Moodle site itself.
 This changes colors, icons and fonts only, and is not for template changes or logos.
-Larger changes can be implemented as a separate app, for which you should engage with a Moodle Partner.

 Strength of the Moodle ecosystem

 This was my fifth moot and yet again I came away energised about the product and its possibilities.
 This is a very social, friendly event where attendees need little excuse to start conversations and there is very little of the colleague huddling that happens at other events.
 One of my few criticisms would be the overly presentational format of the sessions; gone were the fishbowl sessions and panel discussions of previous years that involved the audience more actively.
 That said, there were presentations by both familiar and new faces, plus ample breaks during which the interaction with fellow community members was absolutely great.